saikirandornipati/generating_random_nums_api/README.md

 Explain how to run the tests for your app.
 Include instructions for running test files using `pytest` or any other testing framework.

-## Contributing

-Provide guidelines for contributors who want to help improve your app.
-This might include information about creating issues, making pull requests, and coding standards.

-## License

-State the license under which your app is distributed.

 ---